Glasgow to Cape Wrath in 3 easy stages!

 Day 7, Saturday 4th June 2005: Oldshoremore to Cape Wrath

+This last section crosses an army live firing range so we had to check if it was in use before we started.
+Fortunately, being a Saturday it was fine (the military try and avoid using it at weekends apparently), no firing so no restrictions on walking through the part of the range near the coast.
 After another early breakfast at 7.30am we were on our way by 8.30am and walking from Oldshoremore along the road at 9am.
-At Blairmore we turned off onto the good track to Sandwood Bay, which we reached at 9.45am.
+At Blairmore we turned off onto the good track past several little lochans to Sandwood Bay, which we reached at 9.45am.
 The lighting was great and I took photos from the beach with rocks in the foreground.
-Behind the sandy beach were sand dunes and a freshwater loch and at the north end a river from Sandwood Loch ran over the beach, well over the top of my boots as I waded to the other side (damp socks for the rest of the day!).
+Behind the sandy beach were sand dunes and the freshwater Sandwood Loch and at the north end a river from the loch ran over the beach.
+The water was well over the top of my boots as I waded to the other side (damp socks for the rest of the day!).
 A good path led up through the cliffs and we headed north, crossing several streams on our way.
 We kept inland from the coast to avoid lots of ups and downs and to keep the river crossings small.
 It was rough, boggy moorland, like parts of the Peak District.
-We made good progress and at 2.30pm we reached the road near Cape Wrath and a few minutes later we were at Cape Wrath and we had finished!
+We made good progress and at 2.30pm we reached the road just north of the Old Shielings marked on the OS map, and a few minutes later we were at Cape Wrath, we had finished!
 It was 2.40pm.
-We walked up to the trig point, wandered around a bit, had a team photo with the lighthouse in the background and then caught the minbus, that we had previously booked, out to the ferry at 4.15pm.
-After just 6 or 7 minutes on the ferry we were soon outside our hotel, The Cape Wrath Hotel.
+We walked up to the trig point, wandered around a bit, had a team photo with the lighthouse in the background and then caught the minibus, that we had previously booked, out to the ferry which crosses the Kyle of Durness at 4.15pm (we booked the minibus and the minibus man books the ferry).
+The boat trip takes just 6 or 7 minutes and a couple of minutes walk later we were outside our hotel, The Cape Wrath Hotel.
 After a wash and brush up we were ready to celebrate.
 The hotel was very good and let us drink our own champagne, knowing what we had been through what else could they do?
-What they, and us didn’t know was that we had 6 bottles between 10 of us and 2 didn’t drink champagne!
+What they didn’t know, and neither did we, was that we had 6 bottles between 10 of us and 2 didn’t drink champagne!
 Maybe someone should have coordinated the end of trip drinks!
 Anyway we had a good time and were well looked after.

 Walk: 14 miles, 795 metres of ascent, 5h 45m